Last Updated on

-Also called mousambi, here’s a third alternative to getting your daily dose of vitamin C. Sweet limes are typically sweeter than oranges, and pack slightly more fibre.
-However, did you know mousambi also has anti-congestive properties?
+Also called mosambi, here’s a third alternative to getting your daily dose of Vitamin C. Sweet limes top the Winter fruits list, as they are typically sweeter than oranges, and pack slightly more fibre.
+However, did you know mosambi also has anti-congestive properties?
 Take a bite and breathe easy!

 If you are trying to get your cholesterol levels under control, star fruit is your star!
 This fruit prevents the formation of fat cells in the body.
 Yes!
 It is also a fruit that goes great with salads, because of its characteristic sweet-and-sour taste.
 What’s more, its interesting shape makes it an instant hit with children!

-Papaya is the ideal fruit for winter, because it increases body heat, giving you a natural and nutritious way to tackle the cold temperature.
+Papaya is the ideal fruit for winter because it increases body heat, giving you a natural and nutritious way to tackle the cold temperature.
 Ladies, there’s good news for all of you – papaya can also help ease menstrual cramps!
-It also is great to restore the skin.
+It also is great to restore a glow to the skin.

 Along with the above seasonal fruits, it would be a good idea to include the following all-season fruits in your winter diet too.

 1. Dates are small fruits that pack large quantities of essential minerals, particularly potassium, copper, manganese and magnesium.
 They also have a good amount of Vitamin B6.
 They even pack all the important antioxidants we keep hearing about all the time – carotenoids, flavonoids, and phenolic acid.
 Use powder of dried dates in milk, tea or even desserts as a natural sweetener (instead of sugar).
 You can even eat dates as a high-energy snack.